 RabbitMQ

-kenliao94/mcp-server-rabbitmq (~40 stars, Python, by an AWS engineer) is the most adopted community option, available in the mcp-containers catalog for easy Docker deployment.
+kenliao94/mcp-server-rabbitmq (37 stars, Python, by an AWS engineer) has been re-homed to the amazon-mq organization — the original repo now redirects users to amazon-mq/mcp-server-rabbitmq.
+It’s also available in the mcp-containers catalog for easy Docker deployment.

 kmitchell/rabbitmq-mcp takes a practical operations approach: get message counts, move messages between queues, purge dead-letter queues, check for alarms in production vhosts.
 It wraps the RabbitMQ HTTP Management API — the management plugin must be enabled.

-The RabbitMQ ecosystem is thin compared to Kafka.
-None of these servers approach the tool count of Confluent’s 37+ or even the community Kafka servers.
+The RabbitMQ ecosystem is thinner than Kafka’s.
+None of these servers approach Confluent’s 50+ tool count.
 Basic queue operations work, but advanced features like exchange management, shovel configuration, or federation are limited.

 Apache Pulsar

-Apache Pulsar has the highest tool count of any messaging MCP server — 70+ commands in the official pulsar-java-contrib project.
-It covers cluster, tenant, namespace, topic, and subscription management plus schema operations, monitoring, backlog analysis, and message send/receive.
+Apache Pulsar has the highest tool count of any messaging MCP server — 71 tools in the official pulsar-java-contrib project (16 stars).
+It covers cluster management (10 tools), tenant (6), namespace (10), topic (15), subscription (10), message operations (8), schema (6), and monitoring/diagnostics (6).
 Both stdio and HTTP streaming transports.
 This is the most comprehensive admin interface in the category, though its Java implementation and Apache incubator status may limit adoption.

 Redis Streams

-Redis has an official MCP server that includes first-class messaging support. redis/mcp-redis covers Streams (add, read, delete with consumer group support for durable event sourcing) and Pub/Sub (publish/subscribe for real-time broadcasting).
-It also handles JSON documents and general Redis operations.
+Redis has an official MCP server that includes first-class messaging support. redis/mcp-redis (490 stars, 344 commits) covers Streams (add, read, delete with consumer group support for durable event sourcing) and Pub/Sub (publish/subscribe for real-time broadcasting).
+It also handles JSON documents, general Redis operations, and vector search and indexing through query engine tools including a hybrid_search tool.
+Recent additions include EntraID Authentication for Azure Managed Redis with automatic token renewal and multiple authentication flows (Service Principal, Managed Identity, Default Azure Credential).

 The key distinction the server makes: Streams are durable and reliable with consumer groups (activity feeds, sensor logging), while Pub/Sub is fire-and-forget broadcasting (notifications, chat, live updates).
 Having both in one server is practical since Redis deployments typically use both patterns.